 Which is Better: SEO or PPC?

-As an internet marketing company, we get asked a lot by our clients, which is better, Search Engine Optimization or Pay-Per-Click?
+As an internet marketing company that specializes in PPC and SEO, we get asked a lot by our clients, which is better, Search Engine Optimization or Pay-Per-Click?
 The answer we give is, it depends on your company’s current situation.
 It really comes down to your company’s digital marketing strategy.
-Understanding who your audience is and how they use the internet is a key element in figuring out whether you should use paid search, organic search or a combination of both.
+Understanding who your audience is and how they use the internet is a key element in figuring out whether you should use paid search / PPC, organic search or a combination of both.

 Not sure which one you should be using for your business, or whether you should be using both?